Scrinarus/wandering-pilgrim/README.md

 # wandering-pilgrim
 A mod for Starsector focusing on a traveling Luddic Invictus Colony.
 The goal is primarily to focus on story writing, utilizing Arthr's Arkoship code when he completes making it portable into other mods.
-Until then, the Pilgrim uses a simplified movement system, teleporting between the Pilgrim's Path shrines as well as Mazalot on the first of each month.
+Until then, the Pilgrim uses a simplified movement system, teleporting between the Pilgrim's Path shrines as well as Mazalot on a routine basis.

 Credits -